The work done

 - several hundred seasonal employees in areas where there previously were no opportunities for work

-- funded a microloan bank that has lent money to over 4,000 families
+- funded three microloan banks that have lent money to over 5,000 families

 - started a partnership with several hundred farmers who receive great benefits by adding tree cultivation to their business activities